karubits/karubits.gitpages.io/_posts/2022-12-27-proxmox-cloud-init-templates.md

     --full=true \
     --name=wow-so-quick-to-deploy
   ```
-- As the default image size is very small (247mb for Debian), expand the disk to make the VM useful and then start the VM:
+- As the default image size is very small (e.g. 247mb for Debian), expand the disk to make the VM useful and then start the VM:
   ```shell
   qm resize $NEXT_VM scsi0 +15G
   qm start $NEXT_VM
   ```
-- Your new VM from your template should now be starting. with all your new setting set

 ## References